Aldenhovel/ecpyecharts/README_EN.md

 html.export('../tmp/bar_example.html')
 ```

-More sample codes for using other templates will be placed in `examples/`.
+Templates will be placed in `examples/`.
 If you want to view the running results, please view the corresponding HTML files in `tmp/`.

 **More templates will be updated later**